RajatSirohi/machine-learning-cs480/README.md

 - [ ] Add helpers notebook for the Attention lectures 10 upwards, especially the Attention/Transformers lecture (10)
 - [ ] Add solutions to assignments
+- [ ] Add my personal notes if the community wants
+- [ ] Add useful videos to the sections
+- [ ] Add more math stuff (matrix calculus, gaussian space, etc...)

 ### Why This Repo?